Updated on: May 9th, 2023

 An HUF is taxed separately from its members.
 Therefore, it can claim deductions or exemptions allowed under the tax laws separately.
 For example, if you and your spouse along with your 2 children decide to create an HUF, all 4 of you as well as the HUF can claim a deduction for Section 80C.
 HUF is usually used by families as a means to build assets.
 Let’s understand in detail.

 Let’s understand how an HUF is taxed with an example – After the death of his father, Mr Rajesh Chopra decides to start a HUF with his wife, son, and daughter as members.
 Since Mr Chopra had no siblings, the property held by his father was transferred in the name of the HUF.
 The property held by late Mr Chopra earns an annual rent of Rs 7.5 lakhs.
 Mr Rajesh Chopra has an income from salary of Rs 20 lakh.
 By creating a HUF, Mr Chopra can save tax, see below.

 |Income of Mr. Chopra before formation of HUF||Income of Mr. Chopra after formation of HUF||Income of HUF|

 |Total tax paid by Mr. Chopra||5,53,625|

 |Total tax paid by Mr. Chopra & HUF||(3,99,125)|

 |Tax saving due to forming an HUF||1,54,500|

-Due to this tax arrangement, Mr. Chopra saved tax of Rs 1,54,500.
-Both HUF and Mr. Chopra (as well as other members of the HUF) can claim deduction under section 80C.
-Further income of the HUF can be invested by the HUF and will continue to be taxed in the hands of the HUF.
+Due to this tax arrangement, Mr Chopra saved tax of Rs 1,54,500.
+Both HUF and Mr Chopra (as well as other members of the HUF) can claim a deduction under section 80C.
+Furthermore, the income of the HUF can be invested by the HUF and will continue to be taxed in the hands of the HUF.